 Who should use it:

+Cin7 Orderhive is ideal for businesses that mainly manufacture or sell bundles, assembled goods, or custom-made items.
 Its comprehensive WMS system appeals to businesses looking to streamline their manufacturing processes and manage inventory and orders.

-Why we like it:
+Why I like it:

 What makes Cin7 Orderhive a strong choice is its mid-range pricing paired with extensive functionality across differently tailored plans, striking a balance between affordability and capability.
+Its unique manufacturing features—such as kitting and labor tracking—come at a moderate price, so it’s best for specialized SMBs that have needs beyond traditional ecommerce and retail models.

-While highlighted for its manufacturing features, we also appreciate its excellent standard warehouse management tools, including a wide range of integrations, route optimization, and staff management options.
+While highlighted for its manufacturing features, I also appreciate its excellent standard warehouse management tools, including a wide range of integrations, route optimization, and staff management options.
 Although support is limited, its initial onboarding assistance and wealth of features make Cin7 Orderhive a compelling option.

-Cin7 offers four plans options:
+Cin7 offers four plan options:

-- Pro ($599 per month – $449 limited offer available): 6 users, 4 ecommerce integrations, 12,000 sales orders/year
+- Pro ($599 per month): Six users, four ecommerce integrations, 12,000 sales orders per year

-- Advanced (starting at $999 per month): 10 users, 6 ecommerce integrations, 120,000,000 sales orders/year, automations, advanced warehouse management features
+- Advanced (starting at $999 per month): 10 users, six ecommerce integrations, 120,000,000 sales orders per year, automations, advanced warehouse management features

 - Manufacturing features including kitting, component inventory management, units of measure, and assembly/disassembly analysis